 During your time at Disney, you can always use the free My Disney World Experience app, which tells you where everything is located and also has the locations of the nearest restrooms and restaurants for you – plus wait times for rides, should you not want to opt for a Fast Ticket.

 Include grown-up activities in your itinerary

 There’s plenty to do near the theme parks, and you should plan some non-Disney related activities.
 Since you’ll be on your feet all day long on most days, a spa day might be a welcome change.
 You can spend one day golfing or mini golfing, include a beach day, lounge by the pool, or take a day trip.
 There is plenty to see in Central Florida!
 If you enjoy cocktails, why not head on the Disney Monorail Bar Crawl, which doesn’t only make for some excellent drink experiences, but also allows you to see the various Disney resorts (and their bars, of course) even if you don’t stay there.
 You can find more information on it in this Yahoo article.
 If you’re into food, you might want to plan some elaborate dinners – while the food inside the park is mostly average theme park fare (and not very healthy) there are some great restaurants in the Disney hotels and around the park.
+Orlando is in fact a fantastic destination for foodies!
 Looking into the restaurant options before your trip and reading some recent reviews will help you make your trip much better (especially if you’re a foodie like me, and food can make or break a trip for you!).
 There are lots of upscale options, but reasonably priced eateries with excellent reviews can also be found.

 Epcot is a must-visit, of course, but can be made into a great travel-the-whole-world-in-one-day experience with lots of international foods to try – and a great place for a travel-themed scavenger hunt for grown-ups.